emryll/HandleExplorer/README.md

 ## Usage
 It is recommended to simply [download the latest release](https://github.com/emryll/HandleExplorer/releases).

+You should run the program from an elevated PowerShell window, or the LNK shortcut.
+*Running directly from File Explorer GUI also works if you run as administrator.*

 If you want, you can also build it yourself:
 ```
 git clone https://github.com/emryll/HandleExplorer